SIE practice questionmediumStop Orders

 Why A — Once the stock hits $70, the stop order becomes a market order

-A sell stop order is placed below the current market price and is triggered when the stock drops to the stop price.
-Once triggered, it becomes a market order and executes at the next available price — which could be at, above, or below $70.
-Stop orders do NOT guarantee a specific execution price (A is wrong).
-The stock doesn't need to rise (C), and the order is not immediately executed (D).
+A sell stop order is placed below the current market and is triggered when the stock drops to the stop price.
+Once triggered, it becomes a market order and executes at the next available price, which is not guaranteed to be exactly the stop price.

 Turn it into reps